SuperCom S7 Protocol Library

 In most cases only a handful functions are needed to talk to the PLC.
 Your project is updated real fast.
 A lot of functions is backing you up to accomplish different tasks or configurations.

-The SuperCom S7 Protocol Library uses the SuperCom TCP/IP communication layer which provides a rock solid foundation to develop data communication software fast.
-The special "packetizing" technique and the data transfer technology used really increase speed and data throughput and reduce network traffic.
+The SuperCom S7 Protocol Library uses the SuperCom for TCP/IP communication layer which provides a rock solid foundation enabling to develop stable and accurate data communication software in short time.
+The special SuperCom data transfer technology used increases speed and data throughput and it often reduces network traffic.

 Samples: